bernhardAxonIvy/doc/source/engine-guide/monitoring/jmx.rst

 The Axon.ivy Engine provides performance and management information by a set of MBeans.
 These allows to monitor internals of the Axon.ivy Engine.
 Most monitoring tools provide a user interface to browse the available MBeans.
 MBeans are mostly shown in a tree which is built with the information provided in the names of MBeans.

 .. figure:: /_images/visualvm/visualvm-mbeans.png

+Use the build in :ref:`engine-cockpit-monitor-mbeans` browser of the :ref:`engine-cockpit` to inspect the various MBeans without to install an external monitoring tool.

 The names of MBeans provided by Axon.ivy are structured so that the name contains the Application, Process Model, Process Model Version or Environment